Back

 At Oldfield Park Junior School, we value Computing as an important part of the children’s entitlement to a broad and balanced curriculum, while also being aware that the ability to use technology effectively is a vital life skill.
 Therefore, we want to model and educate our pupils on how to use technology positively, responsibly and safely.
 We want our pupils to be creators as well as consumers, and our broad curriculum encompassing computer science, information technology and digital literacy reflects this.

 Discrete Computing lessons provide the children with the opportunities to develop and extend skills in a creative way, alongside opportunities to apply skills in various digital contexts.
-Beyond teaching computing discreetly, we also demonstrate the cross-curricular nature of this learning domain to enable them to see the possibilities when applying their skills.
+Beyond teaching computing discretely, we also demonstrate the cross-curricular nature of this learning domain to enable them to see the possibilities when applying their skills.

 Our curriculum for Computing is adapted from the ‘Teach Computing’ Scheme of Work and covers all aspects of the National Curriculum.
 This scheme was chosen as it has been created by subject experts using the latest pedagogical research.
 It provides an innovative progression framework where computing content has been organised into interconnected networks called learning graphs.